-This leaflet will be reviewed within five years of the date of publication.

-© 2018 Royal College of Anaesthetists

-This leaflet may be copied for the purpose of producing patient information materials.
+Second Edition, February 2021 This leaflet will be reviewed within three years of the date of publication. © 2021 Royal College of Anaesthetists This leaflet may be copied for the purpose of producing patient information materials.
 Please quote this original source.
-If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos, branding and images removed.
+If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos, branding, images and icons removed.
 For more information, please contact us.